-- Patient Demographics and Visit Query: Look up and return patient demographic and visit information in a single patient demographics source, based upon matches with full or partial demographic/visit information entered by the user.

-- 23. Find Personnel White Pages: This transaction will find the LDAP Directory by querying the DNS.

-- 24. Query Personnel White Pages: This transaction provides for read-only access to the Personnel White Pages directory.

-- 25. reserved for Send Notification

-- 26. reserved for Receive Notifications

-- 3805 27. reserved for Send Acknowledgement

-- 28. reserved for Receive Acknowledgement

-- 29. reserved for Cross Enterprise User Authentication

-- Patient Identity Management The Patient Demographics Supplier registers or updates a patient and forwards the demographic information (i.e., all information directly related to the patient, such as ID, address, next of kin, guarantor, etc.) to other systems implementing the Patient Demographics Consumer Actor.

-- Patient Encounter Management The Patient Encounter Supplier registers or updates an encounter (inpatient, outpatient, pre-admit, etc.) and forwards the information to other systems implementing the Patient Encounter Consumer Actor.
-This information will include the patient's location and care providers for a particular (usually current) encounter.

-- 32. Distribute Document Set on Media A source actor (Portable Media Creator) writes a set of documents on an interchange media.
+- 22. Patient Demographics and Visit Query: Look up and return patient demographic and visit information in a single patient demographics source, based upon matches with full or partial demographic/visit information entered by the user. - 23.
+Find Personnel White Pages: This transaction will find the LDAP Directory by querying the DNS. - 24.
+Query Personnel White Pages: This transaction provides for read-only access to the Personnel White Pages directory. - 25. reserved for Send Notification - 26. reserved for Receive Notifications - 27. reserved for Send Acknowledgement - 28. reserved for Receive Acknowledgement - 3995 29. reserved for Cross Enterprise User Authentication - 30.
+Patient Identity Management The Patient Demographics Supplier registers or updates a patient and forwards the demographic information (i.e., all information directly related to the patient, such as ID, address, next of kin, guarantor, etc.) to other systems implementing the Patient Demographics Consumer Actor. - 4000 31.
+Patient Encounter Management The Patient Encounter Supplier registers or updates an encounter (inpatient, outpatient, pre-admit, etc.) and forwards the information to other systems implementing the Patient Encounter Consumer Actor.
+This information will include the patient's location and care providers for a particular (usually current) encounter. - 4005 32.
+Distribute Document Set on Media A source actor (Portable Media Creator) writes a set of documents on an interchange media.
 The media is physically transported to another actor (Portable Media Importer) which then imports the document set, or sent as a ZIP attachment via Email.
-The media can also be provided to a patient or a referring physician for web-based viewing.

-- 33. placeholder
+The media can also be provided to a patient or a referring physician for web-based viewing. - 4010 33. placeholder

 - 34. placeholder

 - 35. placeholder

 - 36. placeholder

 - 37. placeholder

-- placeholder 38.
+- 4015 38. placeholder

 - 39. placeholder

-- 40. Provide X-User Assertion - This transaction provides a trustable user assertion from the service user to the service provider
+- 40. Provide X-User Assertion This transaction provides a trustable user assertion from the service user to the service provider

+- 41. Provide and Register Document Set-b A Document Source actor initiates the Provide and Register Document Set-b transaction.
+For each document in the submitted set, the Document Source actor provides both the documents as an opaque octet stream and the